Is England vs Spain on TV? Kick-off time, channel and how to watch Women’s Euro 2025 final for free

 England will aim for back-to-back Euros titles against the world champions

-England will get their shot at back-to-back European titles after clawing their way to the Euro 2025 final in Switzerland - and they will face familiar opponents on Sunday.
+England will get their shot at back-to-back European titles after clawing their way to the Euro 2025 final in Switzerland - where they will face familiar opponents against world champions Spain.

 Sarina Wiegman’s side produced another miraculous comeback in their last four clash against Italy, with Michelle Agyemang’s 96th-minute equaliser saving the Lionesses from the brink of elimination.